We’re here to help!

 How many people can jump at one time?

 If you want to jump with a friend or friends, you’re in luck!
 Our plane takes two students and their instructors up at a time so you can share the experience with someone special (or someone who’s just awesome).
 Your group is larger than 2?
-Not to worry, we take off and land directly in front of the hanger so your group of jumpers and any non-jumping friends or family can watch your entire experience.
-Keep in mind skydiving is an intense experience, standing securely on the ground can greatly increase one’s ability to appreciate another’s experience. (this explanation may be too wordy, it’s a concept I try to convey to folks over the phone, but it also feels a little desperate.
-Some large groups insist on the larger plane.
-I dunno, thoughts?)
+Not to worry, we take off and land directly in front of the hanger so your group of jumpers and any non-jumping friends or family can watch the entire experience.

 Do you offer group rates?